Exclusive: Britain's financial heartland unbowed as Brexit risks deepen

 British lawmakers last week instructed Prime Minister Theresa May to renegotiate a Brexit divorce deal, a move that is fiercely opposed by other members of the bloc, meaning there is likely to be weeks of political brinkmanship.

-The survey findings suggest London, which has the largest number of banks and the largest commercial insurance market in the European Union, is likely to remain the region’s centre of international finance.
+The survey findings suggest London, which has the largest number of banks and the largest commercial insurance market in the European Union, is likely to remain the region’s center of international finance.

 The decision to leave the EU has jolted London’s finance industry, which has been a critical artery for the flow of money around the world for centuries.